hannaliebl/hannasthoughts/content/posts/how-i-use-my-bullet-journal/index.md

 tags = ["Bullet Journaling", "Organization"] featured = ["true"] images=["/how-i-use-my-bullet-journal/twitter-card.jpg"]
-summary = "I walk you through how I use my bullet journal: the tools I use, how I organize my weekly layouts, and what I keep track of."
+description = "A walkthrough of how I use my bullet journal: the tools I use, how I organize my weekly layouts, and what I keep track of." summary = "A walkthrough of how I use my bullet journal: the tools I use, how I organize my weekly layouts, and what I keep track of."
 +++

 In my [last post](../what-is-a-bullet-journal-and-why-i-love-it), I described what bullet journaling is and why I love it so much.
 Today, I'd like to walk you through how I bullet journal: the tools I use, how I organize my weekly layouts, and the different ways I choose to use my bullet journal.